mjbradvica/personal-website-articles/2022/encapsulating-your-domain-with-dapper.md

 }
 ```

-Then simply our method as so:
+Then, we call our method as so:

 ```csharp
 public async Task<IReadOnlyList<Customer>> GetAllCustomers()